-TEDs are applicable to modeling, symbolic simulation, and equivalence verification of dataflow and algorithmdominant designs, such as digital signal processing for audio, video, and multimedia applications and embedded systems.
-Computations performed by those designs can often be modeled as polynomials and can be readily represented with TEDs.
-The test for functional equivalence is then performed by checking the isomorphism of the resulting graphs.
-While the application of TEDs is limited to those designs whose computations can be expressed as multivariate polynomials, their use for algorithmic verification is particularly appealing.
-Experimental results confirm the potential of TEDs for equivalence verification of dataflow oriented designs at the behavioral and algorithmic levels.
+TEDs are applicable to modeling, symbolic simulation and equivalence verification of dataflow and algorithm-dominant designs, such as digital signal processing for audio, video and multimedia applications and embedded systems.
+Computations performed by those designs can often be modeled as polynomials and readily be represented with TEDs.
+The test for functional equivalence is then performed by checking isomorphism of the resulting graphs.
+While application of TEDs is limited to those designs whose computations can be expressed as multi-variate polynomials, their use for algorithmic verification is particularly appealing.
+Experimental results confirm the potential of TEDs for equivalence verification of dataflow oriented designs at behavioral and algorithmic levels.

-The paper is organized as follows: Section 2 reviews contemporary canonic representations and discusses their limitations.
-A complete theory of TED is described in Section 3.
-The composition operations and analysis of their complexity are presented in Section 4, while Section 5 describes the construction of TEDs for RTL designs and discusses their limitations.
-Section 6 describes the implementation of the

-TED package along with some experimental results.
-Finally, Section 7 concludes the paper with comments and directions for future work.
+The paper is organized as follows.
+Section II reviews contemporary canonic representations and discusses their limitations.
+A complete theory of TED is described in Section III.
+The composition operations and analysis of their complexity are presented in Section IV, while Section V describes the construction of TEDs for RTL designs and discusses their limitations.
+Section VI describes the implementation of the TED package along with some experimental results.
+Finally, Section VII concludes the paper with comments and directions for future work.

-2 REVIEW OF PREVIOUS WORK
+II.
+REVIEW OF PREVIOUS WORK

-In the realm of high-level design verification, the issue of the abstraction of symbolic, word-level computations has received a lot of attention.
-This is visible in theorem-proving techniques, automated decision procedures for Presburger arithmetic [9], [10], techniques using algebraic manipulation [11], symbolic simulation [12], or in decision procedures that use "a combination of theories" [13], [14], etc. Term rewriting systems, particularly those used for hardware verification [15], [16], [17], etc., also represent computations in high-level symbolic forms.
+In the realm of high-level design verification, the issue of abstraction of symbolic, word-level computations have received a lot of attention.
+This is visible in theorem-proving techniques, automated decision procedures for Presburger arithmetic [9] [10], techniques using algebraic manipulation [11], symbolic simulation [12], or in the decision procedures that use "a combination of theories" [13] [14], etc. Term re-writing systems, particularly those used for hardware verification [15] [16] [17], etc., also represent computations in high-level symbolic forms.
 The above representations and verification techniques, however, do not rely on canonical forms.
 For example, verification techniques using term rewriting are based on rewrite rules that lead to normal forms.
 Such forms may produce false negatives, which may be difficult to analyze and resolve.
 In contrast, the TED representation proposed in this paper not only abstracts bit-vector arithmetic computations as polynomials, but also represents them canonically.

 Various forms of high-level logics have been used to represent and verify high-level design specifications.
-Such representations are mostly based on quantifier-free fragments of first order logic.
-The works that deserve particular mention include: the logic of equality with uninterpreted functions (EUF) [18] and with memories (PEUFM) [19], [20], and the logic of counter arithmetic with lambda expressions and uninterpreted functions (CLU) [21].
-To avoid exponential explosion of BDDs, equivalence verification is generally performed by transforming high-level logic description of the design into propositional logic formulas [21], [14], [19] and employing satisfiability tools [22], [23] for testing the validity of the formulas.
+Such representations are mostly based on quantifier free fragments of first order logic.
+The works that deserve particular mention include: the logic of equality with uninterpreted functions (EUF) [18] and with memories (PEUFM) [19] [20], and the logic of counter arithmetic with lambda expressions and uninterpreted functions (CLU) [21].
+To avoid exponential explosion of BDDs, equivalence verification is generally performed by transforming high-level logic description of the design into propositional logic formulas [21] [14] [19] and employing satisfiability tools [22] [23] for testing the validity of the formulas.
 While these techniques have been successful in the verification of control logic and pipelined microprocessors, they have found limited application in the verification of large data-path designs.

-Word-Level ATPG techniques [24], [25], [26], [27], [28] have also been used for RTL and behavioral verification.
-However, their applications are generally geared toward simulation, functional vector generation, or assertion property checking, but not so much toward high-level equivalence verification of arithmetic datapaths.
+Word-Level ATPG techniques [24] [25] [26] [27] [28] have also been used for RTL and behavioral verification.
+However, their applications are generally geared toward simulation, functional vector generation or assertion property checking, but not so much toward high-level equivalence verification of arithmetic datapaths.

-2.1 Decision Diagram-Based Representations
+A. Decision Diagram Based Representations